Action of 22 January 1809: Background

 By the summer of 1808, the Napoleonic Wars were five years old and the British Royal Navy—whose success during the 1793–1801 French Revolutionary Wars had continued into the new conflict—was dominant at sea.
 In an effort to restrict French movement and trade, the British fleet actively blockaded French ports, maintaining squadrons of fast frigates and large ships of the line off every important French harbour and smaller warships off less significant anchorages to intercept any vessel that attempted to enter or leave.
 This strategy was practised across the French Empire, particularly in the West Indies, where lucrative British trade routes were at constant risk from raiding French warships and privateers.
 As a result, the economies of the French colonies, especially the islands of Martinique and Guadeloupe, collapsed and their food stocks, military supplies and morale all began to run low.
 Messages requesting assistance from France were despatched but many were intercepted by British ships, convincing the Admiralty to order invasions of the French colonies.
 During late 1808 and early 1809 therefore, expeditionary forces were sent to occupy the smaller colonies while a major army and naval fleet were assembled on Barbados under Sir Alexander Cochrane in readiness for an attack on Martinique.

 In France, news of the situation in the West Indies forced the authorities to take action.
 During the autumn of 1808, a number of ships were despatched carrying much needed food and military supplies, but several were intercepted, including the frigate Thétis, captured during the action of 10 November 1808 in the Bay of Biscay.
-Despite the losses, some ships did reach their destination intact and further supply ships were prepared, including the frigate Topaze, ordered to transport 1,100 barrels of flour to Cayenne.
+Despite the losses, some ships did reach their destination intact and further supply ships were prepared, including the frigate Topaze, ordered to transport 1,100 barrels of flour to the colony of Cayenne.
 The cargo was loaded during late November and early December, the frigate also carrying military supplies and 100 soldiers to augment the Cayenne garrison.
 The ship, under the command of Captain Pierre-Nicolas Lahalle, was only three years old and carried 40 heavy guns.

 In early December 1808, Topaze departed Brest and travelled across the Atlantic, encountering the British frigate HMS Loire in the Bay of Biscay.
 Loire fired on Topaze, but was unable to catch her and, despite minor damage, the French ship was able to reach the Caribbean without further incident.
-Nearing Cayenne on 13 January 1809, Lahalle was surprised to see the small British ship HMS Confiance emerge from the harbour and manoeuvre threateningly towards his ship.
-Realising that Cayenne was in British hands, he turned and sailed northwards, concerned that stronger British forces might be nearby.
-In fact Confiance was the only British ship in the vicinity and she was severely underarmed, with a crew of just 47 men, including 20 local inhabitants recruited on the spot.
-The colony had been captured just three days earlier by a combined British and Portuguese expeditionary force under Captain James Lucas Yeo.
+Nearing Cayenne on 13 January 1809, Lahalle was surprised to see the British sloop-of-war HMS Confiance emerge from the harbour and manoeuvre threateningly towards his ship.
+Fearing that there were other British warships nearby, he turned and sailed northwards; in fact, Confiance was the only British ship in the vicinity and she was severely underarmed, with a crew of just 47 men, including 20 local civilians conscripted on the spot.
+Cayenne capitulated on the next day to an Anglo-Portuguese invasion force under Captain James Lucas Yeo.